 What is a backflow assembly?

-A backflow prevention assembly is a mechanical device that allows water to flow only in the intended direction.
-The assembly prevents the reversal flow of water or other substances from entering the potable drinking water system.
+A backflow prevention assembly is a mechanical device designed to ensure that water flows only in the intended direction, preventing the reverse flow of water or other substances into the potable drinking water system.

 Why do backflow assemblies have to be tested?